rw-repo/_tooling/dast/nomad/README.md

-## Laying the groundwork for nomand and podman
+## Laying the groundwork for nomad and podman

 ```sh